 We have already talked way too much about this.
 Crowdfunding for crowdfunding’s sake equals no funding.

 So far we have been talking mainly about content, but people love design!
 No matter how great your idea is, it should be packaged and positioned in a way to be attractive.
 People love pictures and most importantly videos.
 They play a great role in the overall success of the project.
 If you are not good at design, hire somebody from Fiverr or Upwork.
 It could cost you $30-60.
 Include several GIF Animated pictures, they really do great.

 For example, if I am going to produce shoes, I will search shoes on Kickstarter and sort out the projects into successful and not-successful ones.
 I will analyze both groups to see what are the common features that successful campaigns share and what do the duds all have in common.
-This will give me an overall insight of what type of shoe projects work on Kickstarter, and those that don’t.
-Then I would try to reach out the authors and ask them what worked and what didn’t.
+This will give me an overall insight of what type of shoe projects work on Kickstarter and which don’t.
+Then I would try to reach out to the authors and ask them what worked and what didn’t.
 This will give me insight into the shoe’s target market on Kickstarter.

-After the research you should have general understanding of the preferences, target market and competition.
+After the research, you should have a general understanding of the preferences, target market and competition.
 This will allow you to come up with an idea, which is unique and fits into your niche.
 Tell your idea to your friends.
 Collect their opinions.
-You can make a focus group combined of 5-7 people who fall squarely in your target market and give them a topic to discuss, record the meeting and analyze the results after.
+You can make a focus group of 5-7 people who fall squarely in your target market and give them a topic to discuss, record the meeting and analyze the results afterward.